-The maths lead will work collaboratively in an online community, attend two centrally-led sessions with the NCETM (one in the autumn term and one in the spring term), and attend two locally-run sessions with their hub.
-They will continue to explore the materials for Reception and KS1, and support colleagues in these year groups to embed Mastering Number in their classes.
-They will also support the Year 3 teacher to use the teaching materials provided for Year 3 pupils.
+The maths lead will work collaboratively in an online community, attend three termly online NCETM-led sessions and two face-to-face hub-led sessions.
+They will continue to explore the materials for Reception and KS1 and support colleagues in these year groups to embed Mastering Number in their classes.

-The Year 3 teacher(s) will be expected to use the teaching materials provided in their class(es), as part of a 10-15 minute fluency session, four days a week; this is in addition to the main maths lesson.
+The Year 3 teachers will be expected to use the teaching materials provided in their classes as part of a 10-15 minute fluency session, four days a week, in addition to the main maths lesson.
 They will work closely with the maths lead to ensure that all pupils meet the relevant ready-to-progress criteria related to fluency in additive facts.

 Pupils will: